 This idea is of course not new, just look at the myth of the Phoenix or countless stories of resurrection that permeate mythology.
 What is new, is the way that it seems to have attached itself to structural demolition.

-Take for example this piece from the SMH in which the author links demolishing his late father’s shed to the emotional work of moving on from the death of your dad.
+Take for example a recent piece published in the Sydney Morning Herald in which the author links demolishing his late father’s shed to the emotional work of moving on from the death of your dad.
 Although we certainly can’t argue with the personal journey the author went one while dismantling his father’s beloved shed, as professionals in the demolition industry the story raised a few red flags with us.

 The author talks about removing asbestos sheeting that was stored in the old shed, brushing it off as just another item to get rid off; however, getting rid of asbestos is dangerous and Australia’s disturbingly high rates of mesothelioma - one of the highest in the developed world - are in part due to home renovators removing or modifying asbestos without knowing what they are dealing with.